Thousands of dollars worth of heroin seized during Lincolnton traffic stop

-LINCOLN COUNTY, NC (FOX 46 CHARLOTTE) – A Gastonia man is facing a slew of charges after deputies discovered thousands of dollars worth of heroin, the Lincoln County Sheriff’s Office said on Monday.
+LINCOLN COUNTY, N.C.
+(FOX 46 CHARLOTTE) – A Gastonia man is facing a slew of charges after Lincoln County deputies say they recently discovered thousands of dollars worth of heroin inside his vehicle.

-Deputies conducted a traffic stop on Gastonia resident Marcos Gamboa, 27, two weeks ago on July 29th, a Thursday, around 4:30 p.m. near 700 Highway 27 near Lincolnton.
+Deputies conducted a traffic stop on Marcos Gamboa, 27, of Gastonia, two weeks ago on Thursday, July 29, around 4:30 p.m. near 700 Highway 27 near Lincolnton.

-Six ounces of heroin worth an estimated $21,500 were discovered and Gamboa was arrested.
+Deputies said six ounces of heroin worth an estimated $21,500 was discovered and Gamboa was arrested.

 He faces multiple charges including trafficking, possession, transport, and manufacturing.